nathanealy/DotNet_WSJ/README.md

 # DotNet_WSJ
-A don't net version of WJR
+A DotNet version of WJR